ishtartec/cmgcloud/README.md

 Before doing any Google Cloud operation you need to login:

 	gcloud auth login

+Be sure to give the right permissions to the script:

+	chmod +x gmcloud.py

 Start the Google Cloud instances and Hadoop Cluster Services